The £100k Tax Trap: How to Avoid Paying 60% Tax in 2025-26

 Strategy 5: Charitable Donations (Gift Aid)

-Donations to registered charities reduce your adjusted income.
+Gift Aid donations to registered charities can reduce your adjusted net income.

 How it works: